Zapier Integration

 Map VoxBurst payload fields:

-{{post.content}}→ message body{{post.platforms[0].platform}}→ platform name{{post.platforms[0].error}}→ error message
+{{data.content}}→ message body{{data.platforms[0].platform}}→ platform name{{data.platforms[0].error}}→ error message

 Your team gets a Slack notification any time a post fails.